 In part 1 of this tutorial, I showed you how to sew a simple canvas tote bag.
 Today I’ll provide instructions for how to waterproof the canvas by waxing it with a mixture of beeswax and paraffin.
-Until I experimented with this bag, I had never waxed fabric.
+Until I experimented with this bag, I had never waxed canvas, or any fabric.
 But it turns out that it’s fun, and transforming the fabric is kind of magical.

 First, a couple of notes about the process.

 Be careful with the hot wax.
 Don’t spill it on yourself.
 It’ll probably hurt, and result in burns.
 Also, because the beeswax is yellow/orange, it will slightly change the color of your fabric, most noticeably on white.
 You may be able to lessen the effect by using less beeswax and more paraffin in your wax mixture, but I haven’t tried it.
 If you’re worried about the color of your fabric changing, test the wax on a scrap.
 Here’s my fabric before and after waxing, with the finished bag on the left:

 After waxing, your bag will be stiff, but it’ll soften up over time and with use.
 Depending on how refined your beeswax is, it may also smell like honey.
 Since I bought my beeswax from a stand at a local farmer’s market, I’m guessing it may be less processed than beeswax you might buy in a store.
 And again, using less beeswax would no doubt lessen the effect.

 How to Make Waxed Canvas